14th Street Line (Washington, D.C.)

-The 14th Street Line, designated Routes 52, 54, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Takoma station of the Red Line of the Washington Metro and L'Enfant Plaza station (52) of the Blue, Yellow, Orange, Green, and Silver lines of the Washington Metro or Metro Center station (54) of the Red, Blue, Orange, and Silver Lines of the Washington Metro.
-The line operates at every 12 minutes frequencies during the day and 10-30 minutes during late night service.
-Trips roughly take 40-60 minutes to complete.
-Select trips begin/end at 14th Street & Colorado Avenue NW as well.
+The 14th Street Line, designated Route D50, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between 14th Street & Colorado Avenue NW and Waterfront station, which is served by the Green Line of the Washington Metro, with late night and early morning trips operating between L'Enfant Plaza station, which is served by the Blue, Orange, Silver, Green and Yellow Lines of the Washington Metro and Takoma station, which is served by the Red Line of the Washington Metro.

+The line operates every 12-20 minutes during the day and every 20 minutes at night.
+Buses cover the route in roughly 40 to 60 minutes.